MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 - **Build a Microsoft 365 Apps [applications](/mem/configmgr/apps/understand/introduction-to-application-management) using the built-in wizard**: We will use the built-in wizard to create the application and allow Configuration Manager to build the application sources for us.

-- **Leverage dynamic [collections](/mem/configmgr/core/clients/manage/collections/introduction-to-collections)**: We will leverage a combination of static and  dynamically updated collections to leverage the automation capabilities of Configuration Manager and improve targeting of e.g. updates.
+- **Leverage dynamic [collections](/mem/configmgr/core/clients/manage/collections/introduction-to-collections)**: We will leverage a combination of static and  dynamically updated collections to leverage the automation capabilities of Configuration Manager and improve targeting of e.g., updates.

 - **Right-sizing the deployment**: For multi-language scenarios, we will show how the size of the initial application package can be reduced to reduce load on the network.